 • The need for rotating plugs on the reactor vessel head is eliminated.
 This also eliminates the need for the systems required to seal these plugs during plug rotation or plant operation as well as the motors required to accomplish plug rotation.
 (CRM 18 OVR, but a single rotating plug is an improvement over two (or three) rotating plugs)

 • The plug risers, which house the seals and bearings for each of the rotating plugs, are eliminated greatly reducing head area congestion.
-OVR, but a single riser represents an improvement over two (or three) risers.
+The “design approach” requiring a single riser represents an improvement over two (or three) risers.

 • The elimination of rotating plugs removes a source of misalignment of the control rod drive mechanisms improving improved confidence they will function as intended (see section 10).
 OVR